SAP-samples/teched2023-DA271/README.md

 This repository contains the material for the SAP TechEd 2023 session called :point_right: **DA271 - Delighting Analytics Users via Advanced Data Models in SAP Datasphere**.

-This jump start session will give you the opportunity to build a scenario with exercises for SAP Datasphere.
 Analyzing complex business data in the SAP Analytics Cloud solution is massively simplified if modelers prepare their data models well using the SAP Datasphere solution.
 They can prepare the relevant dimensions of analysis and company KPIs regardless of internal complexity, leverage hierarchies, automate currency conversion, and more.
 Dig deep into the modeling tools of SAP Datasphere, get hands-on experience modeling an end-to-end case, and quickly prepare analytics that delight business users.

 ## Overview